rcpch/digital-growth-charts-server/docs/safety/csmf/clinical-risk-mgmt-plan.md

 ### Hazard Log

 The RCPCH Digital Growth Charts Team will establish and maintain a Hazard Log (HL) for each safety related healthcare IT system.
-The HL will be controlled and configured in accordance with the Organisation document control /quality management policy \[provide a reference\].
+The HL will be controlled and configured in accordance with the RCPCH Digital Growth Charts Team's document control policy.

 ### Clinical Safety Case

 The RCPCH Digital Growth Charts Team will establish and develop a Clinical Safety Case (CSC) for each safety related HIT system:

 - RCPCH dGC Application Programming Interface
-- RCPCH Demo React Client (not for direct clinical use)
-- RCPCH React Component

 ### Clinical Safety Case Report

 The RCPCH Digital Growth Charts Team will issue a Clinical Safety Case Report (CSCR) for each safety related healthcare IT system.
-The CSCR will be issued to support initial deployment and will be updated during the lifecycle of the healthcare IT system should the safety characteristics change.
-The CSCR will be controlled and configured in accordance with the Organisation’s document control policy \[provide a reference\].
-The HL will be made available within the CRMF.
+The CSCR will be issued to support initial deployment and will be updated during the lifecycle of the Healthcare IT system should the safety characteristics change.
+The CSCR will be controlled and configured in accordance with the RCPCH Digital Growth Charts Team's document control policy.
+The Hazard Log will be made available within the CRMF.

 ## Healthcare IT Clinical Risk Management Activities

 ### Hazard Identification

 The RCPCH Digital Growth Charts Team will conduct hazard identification workshops to identify potential hazards associated with the deployment and use of our healthcare IT system.
-The[<span class="underline">CSO</span>](#clinical-safety-officer)will be responsible for facilitating such workshops and ensuring attendance from the RCPCH Digital Growth Charts Team.
+The[CSO](#clinical-safety-officer)will be responsible for facilitating such workshops and ensuring attendance from the RCPCH Digital Growth Charts Team.
 Typically, representatives from the following domains will be required:

 - Technical testing team